decaporg/decap-cms/website/content/docs/widgets.md

 The following options are available on all fields:

 - `required`: specify as `false` to make a field optional; defaults to `true`
 - `hint`: optionally add helper text directly below a widget.
 Useful for including instructions.
-Accepts markdown for bold, italic, and links.
+Accepts markdown for bold, italic, strikethrough, and links.
 - `pattern`: add field validation by specifying a list with a [regex pattern](https://regexr.com/) and an error message; more extensive validation can be achieved with [custom widgets](../custom-widgets/#advanced-field-validation)
   - **Example:**
         ```yaml